 Yes, you can set up load balancing in environments with traffic involving numerous resources.

 The server components of TPG PSLink are installed on the Windows Server as a service or in the IIS.
 The installation can be done on a Windows Server on-premises or an Azure environment.
-There’s also a web client and a Microsoft Project client add-in that can be used as needed, depending on the use case.
+There is also a web client and a Microsoft Project client add-in that can be used as needed, depending on the use case.

 No, we stopped supporting this scenario many years ago.
-TPG PSLink only supports solutions involving Project Server/ Project Online.
-This is to ensure data consistency because there can be any number of copies of the mpp files.
+TPG PSLink only supports solutions involving Project Server / Project Online.
+This is to ensure data consistency because there can be any number of copies of the MPP files.